riscv-europe/summit-website-development/summit/2026/index.md

 	   </p>
         <p class="card-text">
 		  More information, call for contributions, and sponsoring opportunities will be announced here.
-See you in Bologna!
+More to come&hellip;
         </p>
       </div>
     </div>